Cayuga duck

 The Cayuga is an American breed of domestic duck.
 It was introduced to the Finger Lakes region of New York State in about 1840, and is named for the Cayuga people of that area.
 Until the last years of the nineteenth century it was the principal duck reared for meat in the United States.
 In the twenty-first century it is kept mainly for ornament.
+The plumage is black with iridescent beetle-green lights.

 History

 The origins of the Cayuga are obscure.
 A much-repeated theory that it descends not from the mallard like almost all domestic ducks, but from Anas rubripes, the American black duck, remains unsubstantiated and unverified by any scientific evidence.
 Unlike Anas rubripes, the Cayuga is a true black in color; this color is the result of a genetic mutation fairly common in breeds derived from Anas platyrhynchos.
 The Cayuga has other characteristics compatible with derivation from the Mallard; in particular, it shows the typical curled "drake feather" in the tail, while Anas rubripes does not.

 In about 1840, one John S. Clark obtained some ducks of this type in Orange County, New York, and took them to Cayuga County in the Finger Lakes region of New York State.
 The breed is named for the indigenous Cayuga people of the area.

 The Cayuga was included in the first edition of the American Standard of Perfection in 1874.
 It was first exported to the United Kingdom in 1851; the first British standard was published in 1901.
 In the second half of the nineteenth century it became the principal duck breed reared for meat in the United States, but from about 1890 was rapidly displaced by the American Pekin.

-Its conservation status world-wide was listed by the FAO in 2007 as "not at risk".
-In 2008 its status in the United States was listed as "threatened" by the American Livestock Breeds Conservancy (now The Livestock Conservancy); in 2020 it was listed as "watch".
+Its conservation status world-wide was listed by the Food and Agriculture Organization of the United Nations in 2007 as 'not at risk'.
+In 2008 its status in the United States was listed as 'threatened' by the American Livestock Breeds Conservancy (now The Livestock Conservancy); in 2025 it was listed as 'watch'.